 (3) Shark ecotourism, conservation, and management: Sharks play a critical role in marine ecosystems, yet many shark populations are under extreme pressure from shark finning and fishing.
 To address this, we draw on theory and methods from economics, political science, and psychology to investigate the effectiveness of shark conservation policies, the factors that affect individual attitudes and beliefs towards sharks, experiences that contribute to shark conservation behaviors, and the value of shark ecotourism.
 Results from this work have been published in Proceedings of the National Academy of Sciences and Oryx, and current work in collaboration with One Ocean Research exploring the conservation value of shark ecotourism is in prep.

-I am currently accepting applications from exceptional prospective PhD students with backgrounds in sociology, economics, political science, geography, computational social science, psychology, ecology, social-ecological systems, and related disciplines to work on one or more of the following topics:
+I am currently accepting applications from exceptional prospective PhD students with backgrounds in sociology, economics, political science, geography, computational social science, psychology, ecology, marine biology, social-ecological systems, and related disciplines to work on one or more of the following topics:

 - Social networks, social-ecological networks, and environmental outcomes

 - Inequality, power, and sociocultural diversity in coastal communities

 Hughes T.P., Barnes, M.L., Bellwood, D.R., Cinner, J.E., Cumming, G.S., Jackson, J.B.C., Kleypas, J., van de Leemput, I., Lough, J., Morrison, T.H., Palumbi, S.R., van Nes E.H., & Scheffer, M. (2017).
 Coral reefs in the Anthropocence.
 Nature 546, 82-90.